itslia27/AO3-Skins/README.md

 To make customization easier, I’ve added comments throughout the code.
 AO3 automatically removes these comments when applied (lucky us!!) so don't worry about removing them.

+**NOTE:** When mentioning line numbers, this is as they appear in GitHub before AO3 removes comments.
+Please keep in mind that these numbers will significantly decrease when added to AO3

 ## Customization Notes
 Below are a few elements you may want to tweak to better suit your preferences.